e·Bills and Billing Statements

 - USCe.pay Alternate Email Address

-- Guest email addresses flagged to receive e·Bill notices via
+- Guest user email addresses flagged to receive e·bill notices via

 guest user setup on USCe·pay or OASIS.

-Each month, billing statements are generated for all students who have outstanding balances or have activity on their student account during the month.
-The student system is 'frozen' beginning at 5pm on the Friday of a monthly payment due date (which may also be a Fall / Spring tuition and fee payment deadline), and statement processing begins immediately.
-When the statements are ready, e·Bills (email notices with the subject "USC's New Monthly Billing Statement") are sent to all of these students and to their designated guests.
+Each month, the student system is 'frozen' beginning at 5pm on the Friday of a monthly payment due date (which may also be a Fall / Spring tuition and fee payment deadline), and statement processing begins immediately.
+When the statements are ready, e·Bills (email notices with the subject "USC's New Monthly Billing Statement") are sent to those students for whom a billing statement was created and to their designated guests.